josefdeutsch/josefmobile/README.md

 <br />
 <br />

-## Josphmobile
+## Josephmobile
-JosephMobile is a simple application programmed with the Android SDK.
+Josephmobile is a simple application programmed with the Android SDK.
 Figur one shows a login window for the verification of the provision of user data.
 Figure two and Figure three show the operational dynamics of the application.
 Whereby scrolling up and down the screen brings up different art series and swiping right and left shows different works of a series.
 The user has the option of pressing the heart button to save the desired content in order to be able to call it up on the television.